arun0009/global-entry-appointment/README.md

 ✅ No login required
 ✅ No account creation
 ✅ No phone number required
-✅ No spam — auto-unsubscribes after 7 days (1 week) unless you resubscribe
+✅ No spam — auto-unsubscribes after 30 days

 ---